-Rally should delete in all cases all resources that it creates during tasks.
+Rally should delete in any case all resources that it created during benchmark.

-• (implemented) Deletion rate limit

-You can kill cloud by deleting too many objects simultaneously, so deletion rate limit is required

-• (implemented) Retry on failures

-There should be few attempts to delete resource in case of failures

-• (implemented) Log resources that failed to be deleted

-We should log warnings about all non deleted resources.
-This information should include UUID of resource, it's type and project.

-• (implemented) Pluggable

-It should be simple to add new cleanups adding just plugins somewhere.

-Disaster recovery

-Rally should use special name patterns, to be able to delete resources in such case if something went wrong with server that is running Rally.
+- (implemented) Deletion rate limit - You can kill cloud by deleting too many objects simultaneously, so deletion rate limit is required - (implemented) Retry on failures - There should be few attempts to delete resource in case of failures - (implemented) Log resources that failed to be deleted - We should log warnings about all non deleted resources.
+This information should include UUID of resource, it's type and project. - (implemented) Pluggable - It should be simple to add new cleanups adding just plugins somewhere. - Disaster recovery - Rally should use special name patterns, to be able to delete resources in such case if something went wrong with server that is running Rally.
 And you have just new instance (without old Rally DB) of Rally on new server.